 - A carbon-to-nitrogen (C:N) ratio between 15:1 and 40:1.
-Horse manure itself has a C:N ratio of 30:1, while wood products have a fairly high C:N ratio (approximately 500:1).
-Horse manure combined with wood shavings may prove to be a challenge in ensuring the appropriate C:N ratio.
 Less bedding in the compost results in a faster process.
 If you need to add nitrogen to the mixture, you can accomplish this by adding higher N content materials such as grass clippings (17:1), wasted hay (15-32:1), or N fertilizer to the pile (1 lb of urea nitrogen per cubic yard of collected waste). - 2) A moisture content range of 40 to 60%.
 Generally, compost should be moist to the touch.
 When you squeeze a handful of compost, it should feel like a damp sponge.
 If the pile is too wet, aeration or turning, mixing, or moving the pile must be done to restart active composting.
 If too dry, water should be added, preferably by a uniform, consistent spray.

 Figure 1.
-Composted manure vs. noncomposted manure. (credit: T. Guthrie)
+Composted manure vs. non-composted manure. (credit: T. Guthrie)